emudrak/datasharing/README.md

 	* 100,001 columns (one column for patient ids and one column for each exon)
 	* 21 rows (a row for exon names, and one row for each patient)

+There is more great information in [this paper](http://vita.had.co.nz/papers/tidy-data.pdf) by [Hadley Wickham](http://had.co.nz/) and [Borer et. al 2009.
+Some Simple Guidelines for Effective Data Management] (http://www.esajournals.org/doi/abs/10.1890/0012-9623-90.2.205).
+Regardless,

-If you are sharing your data with the collaborator in Excel, the tidy data should be in one Excel file per table.
-They should not have multiple worksheets, no macros should be applied to the data, and no columns/cells should be highlighted.
+If you are sharing your data with the collaborator in Excel, the tidy data should be in one Excel sheet per table.
+No macros should be applied to the data, and no columns/cells should be highlighted (these features are not usually recognized my most statistics software).
 Alternatively share the data in a [CSV](http://en.wikipedia.org/wiki/Comma-separated_values) or [TAB-delimited](http://en.wikipedia.org/wiki/Tab-separated_values) text file.